LiminalCrab/starlamp_base/docs/webpack_conf.md

 #### html-webpack-plugin
 Simplifies creation of HTML files to serve webpack bundles.
-Useful for when we have hashes in our filename which changes every compilation.
+Useful for when we have hashes in our filename which changes everytime the file compiles.

 #### babel-loader
 https://webpack.js.org/loaders/babel-loader/